BCS may very well be the ONLY program offering that doesn't employ a variety of strategies for deriving a steady flow of income from your business.

 Use the program to record information about sellers and the items they sell to you.
 (If something turns up fake, stolen or in question, the program will identify the seller.)

-BCS keeps track of buy and sell prices and computes profit/loss - per item, per category, per period of time.
+BCS keeps track of buy and sell prices, computes profit and loss.

-As with consignment BCS supports POS equipment like barcode scanners, cash drawers and receipt printers.
+As with consignment BCS supports POS equipment like scanners, drawers and receipt printers.

 The program uses a shop account (or house account) to transact in merchandise purchased from suppliers, wholesalers, manufacturers, etc - other businesses.